 CES is an alternative to withdrawal, and is an appropriate option for students who intend to resume full- or part-time status after one or two semesters, and who do not have any unresolved disciplinary issues with the university.
 Students who take CES for medical or personal reasons can maintain their email address, and are able to register for classes at the same time as their cohort during the semester of interruption.

 CES may be approved for one or two consecutive full semesters.
-Students approved for Continuous Enrollment Status will not be required to apply for readmission, but must submit a notification of resumption of full or part-time status (information on the “resumption of full- or part-time status” process can be found below).
+Students approved for Continuous Enrollment Status will not be required to apply for readmission, but must submit a request for resumption of full or part-time status (information on the “resumption of full- or part-time status” process can be found below).

 A continuous enrollment fee of $100 per semester will be assessed.